tomsuharto-git/uspto-trademark-analyzer/RAILWAY_DEPLOYMENT.md

 ## Current Status

-✅ **All code is committed and ready** (commit `c82910b`)
+✅ **All code is committed and ready** (commit `1a5a914`)
 - RapidAPI integration complete
+- CORS support for Vercel frontend added
-- Railway configuration simplified
+- Railway start command fixed to use virtual environment
 - All changes pushed to GitHub main branch

-❌ **Railway backend needs manual redeploy**
+⏳ **Railway backend auto-deploying**
-- Currently running old commit (29f6d34c) with mock database
+- Fixed "uvicorn: command not found" error
-- Needs to deploy latest commit with RapidAPI code
+- Latest commit includes: RapidAPI code + CORS fix + proper start command
+- Should auto-deploy from GitHub in ~2-3 minutes

 ## Quick Deployment (2 Options)